Cart 0

 • Hallmark: A “scallop shell”.

-• 9 carat gold (375 thousandths):
+• 9-carat gold (375 thousandths):

 • Hallmark: A “clover”.

-French punches
+French hallmarks

 • Switzerland:

-• 18 carat gold: A “squirrel”.
+• 18-carat gold: A “squirrel”.

 • United Kingdom:

-• 18 carat gold: “750” + a specific mark at the fitting office (e.g., a leopard for London).
+• 18-carat gold: “750” + an assay-office-specific mark (e.g., a leopard for London).

-• 9 carat gold: “375” + assaying office mark.
+• 9-carat gold: “375” + assay office mark.

 • United States:

-• India and Middle East:
+• India and the Middle East:

-• 22 carat gold: Very common, often marked “916”.
+• 22-carat gold: Very common, often marked “916”.

-• 24-karat gold: Used for high-value jewelry, often stamped “999.”
+• 24-carat gold: Used for high-value jewelry, often stamped “999”.

 Why are hallmarks important?

-Quantity of gold in grams: critical thresholds
+Amount of gold in grams: critical thresholds

 • Less than 1 gram: